 Dr. O'Connor consults and conducts workshops and training sessions for organizations, mental health facilities, schools and addiction treatment centers.

-As a professor with the Yorkville University Master of Arts in Counseling Program, she developed and taught graduate courses (The Biological, Developmental & Scientific Basis of Behavior; Psychopathology - Disorders of Personality).
+As a professor with the Yorkville University Master of Arts in Counseling Program, Dr. O'Connor developed and taught graduate courses (The Biological, Developmental & Scientific Basis of Behavior; Psychopathology - Disorders of Personality).
 She has also taught at Ryerson University in Toronto.
-In addition, she consults, conducts seminars and writes on topics related to her work as a clinical, as well as a child psychologist and the broad range of issues and concerns she encounters in her work with her young clients.
+In addition, she consults, conducts seminars and writes on topics related to her work in school neuropsychology and clinical psychology.
+Through her work as a school and child psychologist she has worked with thousands of young people and their families, around a broad range of psychological issues and concerns.

 Dr. O'Connor is the author of "I CAN BE ME"-- a Helping Book for Children of Alcoholic Parents.
 This book shows parents and counselors how to address the needs of children of alcoholics or drug addicted parents.